 All students who plan to come to campus are required to submit a negative COVID-19 test taken within five days before their first visit to campus.
 Please visit the COVID-19 Testing FAQs for more information about testing and how to submit your results.

 Changes to the Learning Environment:

-- All classrooms will be marked with capacity requirements outside the door and furniture will be removed or decommissioned to allow for proper social distancing in the space at all times.
+- All classrooms are marked with capacity requirements outside the door and furniture has been removed or decommissioned to allow for proper social distancing in the space at all times.

 - Students may be released from on-ground courses one row at a time to reduce crowding in the doorways and hallways.
 The schedule will allow more time between courses.

-- We will outfit many classrooms with technology to stream lectures and classroom activities live online so students can engage in discussions and participate in class from any location.
+- We have outfitted many classrooms with technology to stream lectures and classroom activities live online so students can engage in discussions and participate in class from any location.

-Courses will fall under four categories to ensure compliance with social distancing requirements, facilitate a smoother transition in case we need to pivot to fully online, and to allow for higher risk students to comfortably complete courses from off-campus.
+Courses fall under four categories to ensure compliance with social distancing requirements, to facilitate a smoother transition in case we need to pivot to fully online, and to allow for higher-risk students to comfortably complete courses off campus.